Medal of Honor: Neck ribbon, service ribbon and lapel button

 Since 1944, the Medal of Honor has been attached to a light blue colored moiré silk neck ribbon that is 1+3/16 in in width and 21+3/4 in in length.
 The center of the ribbon displays thirteen white stars in the form of three chevron.
-Both the top and middle chevrons are made up of 5 stars, with the bottom chevron made of 3 stars.
+Both the top and middle chevrons are made up of five stars, with the bottom chevron made of three stars.
 The medal itself differs by branch:

 Department of the Army

-A gold five pointed star, each point tipped with trefoils, 1 inches wide, surrounded by a green laurel wreath and suspended from a gold bar inscribed "VALOR" surmounted by an eagle.
+A gold five-pointed star, each point tipped with trefoils, one inch wide, surrounded by a green laurel wreath and suspended from a gold bar inscribed "VALOR" surmounted by an eagle.
 In the center of the star, Minerva's head surrounded by the words "UNITED STATES OF AMERICA."
 On each ray of the star is a green oak leaf.
 On the reverse is a bar engraved "THE CONGRESS TO" with a space for engraving the name of the recipient.

 Department of the Navy

-The current Navy Medal of Honor is a five-pointed bronze star, tipped with trefoils containing a crown of laurel and oak.
+The Navy Medal of Honor is a five-pointed bronze star, tipped with trefoils containing a crown of laurel and oak.
 In the center is Minerva, personifying the United States, standing with left hand resting of fasces and right hand holding a shield blazoned with the shield from the coat of arms of the United States.
 She repulses Discord, represented by snakes.
 The medal is suspended from the flukes of an anchor.